Hisham2000/Hisham2000/README.md

 - 🌱 I’m currently exploring: **Microservices, Kubernetes, AWS, and Advanced Spring Boot**
 - 💼 I'm currently working as a Software Engineer at NTG Clarity, focusing on web development with **Angular** and **Spring Boot**
 - 💬 Ask me about: **Spring Boot, PHP, Laravel, Angular, Microservices, and Docker, React, System Design**
+- 👨‍💻 Fun fact: I'm passionate about open-source and love working on new tech ideas in my free time.

 ## 🛠 Skills
 ### Frontend